 I was responsible for the Thermoptic Suit Rig, which was used in tens of shots, from super slow motion to fast-moving shots.
 It is always challenging to create an effect that is meant to make something invisible that still needs to be somehow visible.
 We made tons of iterations to find that balance.
 Another common problem we solved was the Mantra look-dev to Renderman translation.

-Looking at your destruction work in X-Men Apocalypse, it's evident you created some very complex rigs and simulations.
 What is your process for breaking down shots with this many elements?

-My first principle on fast turn around projects is if you don’t see it you don’t make it.
+My first principle on fast turnaround projects is if you don’t see it you don’t make it.
 I started breaking down the sequence into smaller problems.
 Separating the tasks results in more delegation to the team.
 For situations like entire city destruction scenes, it is important to be able to utilize the automation tools of the facility as well as the procedural workflow of Houdini.
 By using the wedging tools in Houdini and our farm power at MPC, we were able to simulate thousands of assets overnight with millions of RBD pieces.

-This method worked very well for me in Apocalypse.
+This method worked very well for me in X-Men Apocalypse.
 My main principle for large-scale shots results in “Divide and Conquer” techniques to be efficient.

 Though I have been using Maya since about 2002-2003, I started playing with Houdini around 2008, using Houdini 9.0.
 I have been using it in production since 2010.
 Houdini gave us the flexibility to iterate simulations and chain link tasks visually much easier than Maya allowed us to do.
 Lots of repetitive tasks became much faster to update since I started using it.
 I do still use Maya for FX as well when needed.